-Figure 1: Microstrip Antenna with coaxial feed It is evident from figure 1, outer conductor of the coaxial feed is connected at the ground and inner conductor is connected to the patch via hole in substrate.
+Figure 1: Microstrip Antenna with a coaxial feed It is evident from figure 1, the outer conductor of the coaxial feed is connected to the ground and the inner conductor is connected to the patch via hole in the substrate.
 The feed is connected at a location where the impedance matching occurs to transfer the maximum power.
-Microstrip antenna is also known as patch antenna.
-Shape of the patch can be rectangular, circular, square or any arbitrary shape.
-Patch antenna is a three layered structure consists of patch and ground plane separated by substrate with feeding (coaxial, microstrip line, aperture coupled or proximity feed).
-The first step in designing of a patch antenna is to choose an appropriate substrate which affects the electrical performance of the antenna.
+The microstrip antenna is also known as a patch antenna.
+The shape of the patch can be rectangular, circular, square or any arbitrary shape.
+The patch antenna is a three-layered structure consists of a patch and ground plane separated by the substrate with feeding (coaxial, microstrip line, aperture coupled or proximity feed).
+The first step in designing a patch antenna is to choose an appropriate substrate which affects the electrical performance of the antenna.
 There is no ideal substrate but the choice of the substrate depends on the application.
-Available substrates are PTFE (Polythetetrafluoroethylene), Polystyrene, Polyolefin, Alumina, Sapphire, Quartz, Rutile and Semiconductor Substrate etc. Dielectric constant range of the substrate for efficient operation of a patch antenna is (2.2 to 12).
-Thick substrate with low dielectric permittivity provides a good bandwidth.
+Available substrates are PTFE (Polytetrafluoroethylene), Polystyrene, Polyolefin, Alumina, Sapphire, Quartz, Rutile and Semiconductor Substrate etc. The dielectric constant range of the substrate for efficient operation of a patch antenna is (2.2 to 12).
+The thick substrate with low dielectric permittivity provides a good bandwidth.
 The physical size of the patch is small but the fringing effect makes it electrically large.
 As the thickness of the substrate increases, difficulties in antenna integration and surface wave problem increases which makes resonance unfeasible.
-To overcome these problem, slit and slot loading in the patches are introduces to ensure the small size and low profile of the antenna.
-Slits are the arbitrary cutting in the boundaries of the patch while slot is the arbitrary cut within the patch.
-The position and dimensions of slit and slot are properly selected in order to maintain the broadside operation.
+To overcome this problem, slit and slot loading in the patches are introduced to ensure the small size and low profile of the antenna.
+Slits are the arbitrary cutting in the boundaries of the patch while the slot is the arbitrary cut within the patch.
+The position and dimensions of the slit and slot are properly selected in order to maintain the broadside operation.
 Shape, size and the position of the slit and slot ensures the multiband and wideband operation of the patch antenna.
-Slit and slot divides the patch in number of parts and each part represents an equivalent resonant circuit and resonant at different frequencies.
+Slit and slot divide the patch between a number of parts and each part International Journal of Research in Advent Technology, Vol.6, No.7, July 2018 E-ISSN: 2321-9637 Available online at www.ijrat.org represents an equivalent resonant circuit and resonant at different frequencies.
 This also provides an additional size reduction.
-Proper feeding and position of feed is used to match the impedance for excitation of the radiator which results in low return loss, high gain, bandwidth and directivity.
-So, the position and width of the slit controls the frequency band of the antenna.
-This technique provides and additional advantage of size reduction.
+Proper feeding and position of feed are used to match the impedance for excitation of the radiator which results in low return loss, high gain, bandwidth and directivity.
+So, the position and width of the slit control the frequency band of the antenna.
+This technique provides the additional advantage of size reduction.
 By cutting a slot in the patch, the antenna is considered as two different resonators of different shape and size and makes an antenna dual or multiple bands operated for different mobile and wireless applications.
-The equivalent circuit of the slit loaded patch is shown following
+The equivalent circuit of the slit loaded patch is shown the following